vainnye/dcode-api/README.md

 ### Support

-A lot of features are not supported yet, and probably never be.
+A lot of features are not supported yet, and probably won't ever be.
 This project is just a proof of concept, the code is not optimized and some parts are not verry readable.
 For support, please open an issue on GitHub.

 ## Known Limitations